forsvarir/Mud/Roadmap.md

 * Add the concept of a 'Room' to limit visibility.
 * Improve "tell" command processing, including error conditions
 * Develop command processor - possibly tokeniser, command classes?
+* Develop linkage between rooms to allow a structure to be formed
+* Develop directional commands to allow rooms to be explored.
+* Display who's in room when entering

 ### Puzzles